-We have presented a number of advantages that ab initio few-mode theory provides, as well as interesting regimes that it already applies to in its current form.
-The concept of ab initio few-mode theory, namely extracting dominant degrees of freedom from a continuum, is very general.
-We therefore envision a number of additional possible applications, some of which will require extensions of the method.
+We have presented a number of advantages that the ab initio few-mode theory provides, as well as interesting regimes that it already applies to in its current form.
+The concept of the ab initio few-mode theory, namely, extracting dominant d.o.f. from a continuum, is very general.
+We therefore envision a number of additional possible applications, some of which require extensions of the method.

-A natural application of ab initio few-mode theory would be quantum plasmonics [79, 132, 133], which is a promising experimental platform due to its unique and extreme physical properties [134-136].
-On the theoretical side, there are still various challenges [79, 80, 137].
-One of them is the high openness of these systems, which has cast doubts on the applicability of input-output models for quantum plasmonics [32, 33, 35, 138].
-Consequently, much effort has been invested into developing alternative quantum mechanical descriptions [137], for example by quantizing quasi-modes, which have had much success in the semi-classical domain [55, 59, 62].
-While much progress has been made [61, 138], no direct alternative to the input-output formalism or another solution to the quantum scattering problem has been found yet.
-This is the exact feature that our method provides, as we showed in detail in this paper.
-Ab initio few-mode theory would thus allow the input-output formalism and its associated toolbox to be utilized in quantum plasmonics even at high leakage.
-On the other hand, plasmonic cavities usually also feature significant material absorption and losses [133], or even quantum effects of the resonator material [132, 137], which we have not accounted for in this paper.
-In order to include such effects in the formalism, ab initio few-mode theory could be applied to more complete quantization schemes such as macroscopic QED [40, 43] or microscopic Hamiltonians [139], which may require a generalized method to choose the relevant system modes appropriately.
-Alternatively, the phenomenological inclusion of absorptive baths, an approach frequently used for random media [70, 140], while treating scattering and leakage via ab initio few-mode theory may be sufficient in certain scenarios [138, 141], which is a straightforward application of our formalism.
+A natural application of the ab initio few-mode theory would be quantum plasmonics [79,132,133], which is a promising experimental platform due to its unique and extreme physical properties [134-136].
+On the theoretical side, there are still various challenges [79,80,137].
+One of them is the high openness of these systems, which casts doubts on the applicability of input-output models for quantum plasmonics [32,33,35,138].
+Consequently, much effort has been invested into developing alternative quantum mechanical descriptions [137], for example, by quantizing quasimodes, which have had much success in the semiclassical domain [55,59,62].
+While much progress has been made [61,138], no direct alternative to the inputoutput formalism or another solution to the quantum scattering problem has been found yet.
+Such a formalism is the exact feature that our method provides, as we show in detail in this paper.
+The ab initio few-mode theory would thus allow the input-output formalism and its associated toolbox to be utilized in quantum plasmonics even at high leakage.
+On the other hand, plasmonic cavities usually also feature significant material absorption and losses [133], or even quantum effects of the resonator material [132,137], which we do not account for in this paper.
+In order to include such effects in the formalism, the ab initio few-mode theory could be applied to more complete quantization schemes such as macroscopic QED [40,43] or microscopic Hamiltonians [139], which may require a generalized method to choose the relevant system modes appropriately.
+Alternatively, the phenomenological inclusion of absorptive baths, an approach frequently used for random media [70,140], while treating scattering and leakage via the ab initio few-mode theory may be sufficient in certain scenarios [138,141], which is a straightforward application of our formalism.

-Another regime that has recently received much attention is extreme light-matter coupling, including ultrastrong [37, 81, 82] as well as multi-mode strong coupling [50, 83], where phenomenological few-mode models are also used extensively.
-Ab initio few-mode theory would be useful in these regimes providing the advantages outlined in Sec.
-VIIIB.
-In the context of applying the phenomenological input-output formalism at ultrastrong coupling, previous works [95, 111] have shown how to modify the input-output relation in the presence of light-matter hybridization and counter-rotating cavitybath coupling terms.
-Both of these approaches should combine straightforwardly with ab initio few-mode theory, up to the numerical computation of a relevant contour integral as outlined in Sec.
+Another regime that has recently received much attention is extreme light-matter coupling, including ultrastrong [37,81,82] as well as multimode strong coupling [50,83], where phenomenological few-mode models are also used extensively.
+The ab initio few-mode theory would be useful in these regimes, providing the advantages outlined in Sec.
+VIII B. In the context of applying the phenomenological input-output formalism at ultrastrong coupling, previous works [96,111] show how to modify the inputoutput relation in the presence of light-matter hybridization and counterrotating cavity-bath coupling terms.
+Both of these approaches should combine straightforwardly with the ab initio few-mode theory, up to the numerical computation of a relevant contour integral as outlined in Sec.
 VB.
-We note further work in this direction [36, 142, 143] and alternative master equation methods to tackle open quantum systems at ultra-strong coupling [144, 145], as reviewed in [37, 82].
-In the context of multi-mode convergence at ultra-strong coupling, the proper treatment of gauge invariance and counter-rotating terms have been found to be crucial [105, 108, 125, 126] (see also Sec.
-VIIIB3).
-It would therefore be interesting to see if ultra-strong coupling theory can be combined with ab initio few-mode theory to develop theoretical tools for highly open systems at ultra-strong coupling, complementing recent advances from circuit QED in this direction [64, 108].
+We note further work in this direction [36,142,143] and alternative master equation methods to tackle open quantum systems at ultrastrong coupling [144,145], as reviewed in Refs.
+[37,82].
+In the context of multimode convergence at ultrastrong coupling, the proper treatment of gauge invariance and counterrotating terms is found to be crucial [84,106,125,126] (see also Sec.
+VIII B 3).
+It would therefore be interesting to see if ultrastrong coupling theory can be combined with the ab initio few-mode theory to develop theoretical tools for highly open systems at ultrastrong coupling, complementing recent advances from circuit QED in this direction [64,84].